drewcaelanhoward/Alert-Rule--PowerShell-Suspicious-Web-Request-/README.md

 ### Preparation
 - Document roles, responsibilities, and procedures.
 Ensure tools, systems, and training are in place.

-**Preparation phase already in place, assuming the company has already done this.**
+(Preparation phase already in place, assuming the company already has enviornment stood up etc.)

 ### Detection and Analysis
 - Identify and validate the incident.
 - Investigate the Incident by Actions → Investigate
 - Gather relevant evidence and assess impact.

 Upon investigating the triggered incident "DH - Suspicious PowerShell Web Request"

 It was discovered that the following commands were run on the machine: